Many people always ask the ultimate question regarding the Climbing Kilimanjaro Cost: How Much Does It Cost To Climb Mount Kilimanjaro?

 The more the people in the group, the lower the cost compared to one or two people climbing together.
 Eco-Africa Climbing, we have Open Dates Group, which you can join the following route: Machame route, Lemosho route, Rongai route, and Northern Circuit.
 Our group price is as below

-Note: the Final price will depend on the group’s number of people.
+Note: If you have a Group with more than 12 people in it, the Final price will depend on the group’s number of people more .

 For more details, see our Kilimanjaro price

 The more days you will spend on the mountain, the more money you will need to pay as climb cost involves park fees, food, equipment, mountain crew salaries and other logistics.
 The longest route on Kilimanjaro Mountain, the northern circuit, costs more; for example,9 days Northern circuit route costs $3250 per person to join the group.

 Mountain Kilimanjaro operators offer services in three categories